-(Judges 6:18) Please do not depart from here until I come to you and bring out my present and set it before you."
-And he said, "I will stay till you return."
+(Judges 6:18) "Please do not depart from here, until I come back to You, and bring out my offering and lay it before You."
+And He said, "I will remain until you return."

 The LORD agreed to accept an offering from Gideon, and the LORD agreed to wait until Gideon returned with the offering.
 Then, the LORD gave him a sign when He touched the offering with His staff and fire sprang up from the rock and consumed the offering; immediately thereafter God disappeared.
 Gideon then knew he had seen the LORD and though unseen the LORD spoke to Gideon again and said "Peace be to you.
 Do not fear; you shall not die" (see Judges 6:19-24).
 In a similar way, the LORD appeared to Moses in a burning bush and the bush was not consumed (see also Elijah's offering to the LORD in 1 Kings 18:30-40 where the fire of God consumed the offering).